-MHPS: World's Most Efficient Power Plant Is Synced to the Grid and Operating at Full Load, Ahead of Schedule
+MHPS: World's Most Efficient Power Plant is Synced to the Grid and Operating at Full Load, Ahead of Schedule

-- Facility will validate the performance and reliability of the 1650°C-class JAC gas turbine, the most efficient heavy-duty gas turbine in the market
+- Facility will validate the performance and reliability of the 1650degC-class JAC gas turbine, the most efficient heavy-duty gas turbine in the market

 - Poised to become the world's first autonomous combined cycle power plant featuring MHPS-TOMONI suite of intelligent digital solutions

-Mitsubishi Hitachi Power Systems, Ltd. (MHPS) has begun commissioning of T-Point 2, its new combined cycle power plant validation facility at Takasago Works in Hyogo Prefecture, Japan.
-Replacing the iconic T-Point, the facility will accelerate MHPS' industry-leading technology and enable more robust validation of advanced-class gas turbines (ACGTs) such as the 1650°C-class JAC model and 1700°C-class ultrahigh-temperature models.
+YOKOHAMA, Japan, Apr 2, 2020 - (JCN Newswire) - Mitsubishi Hitachi Power Systems, Ltd. (MHPS) has begun commissioning of T-Point 2, its new combined cycle power plant validation facility at Takasago Works in Hyogo Prefecture, Japan.
+Replacing the iconic T-Point, the facility will accelerate MHPS' industry-leading technology and enable more robust validation of advanced-class gas turbines (ACGTs) such as the 1650degC-class JAC model and 1700degC-class ultrahigh-temperature models.
 Like its predecessor, T-Point 2 stands apart as the only facility in the world that performs full-scale long-term reliability verification for gas turbines.
 Connected to the actual grid, it is the only plant of its type in the world to function as both a technology demonstrator and an electric power producer and supplier.
 Also housed within Takasago Works are centers for R&D, design, manufacturing, and short-term component testing.

 "Through the years, we have proven our ability to develop and manufacture the most cutting-edge solutions for the power generation industry," said Mr. Ken Kawai, President and CEO, MHPS.
 "Building on the legacy of the original T-Point, T-Point 2 will enable us to widen our footprint as the preferred solutions partner to meet ever-changing power generation requirements around the world."